Prince Harry Clashed With Brother Prince William After Meghan Markle Engagement

-The two royal brothers reportedly had a “fall out” following Prince Harry’s engagement to Meghan Markle, as he felt like his older brother, Prince William, wasn’t as welcoming of his fiancee as he wished.
+The two royal brothers reportedly had a “fall out” following Prince Harry’s engagement to Meghan Markle, as he felt like his older brother Prince William wasn’t as welcoming of his fiancee as he wished.

 According to the Daily Mail, the conflict between the two siblings started because Harry, 34, thought William, 36, “wasn’t rolling out the red carpet” for Meghan after the couple got engaged.
 Sources claimed their row was only resolved when their father, Prince Charles, stepped in, which led to William and Kate inviting Harry and Meghan to celebrate Christmas with them at their home in Norfolk.